By Eze Sanchez

-I've been practicing Conscious Communication for 3 or 4 years informally, formally for 2, and teaching it for almost 1.
+I've been practicing Conscious Communication for three or four years informally, formally for two, and teaching it for almost one.
 This information will come in handy later for shock appeal.

 I was thrilled.